-Pre-lecture assignments 20%

-Class work 20%

-Homework assignments 20%

-Exams 40%
+Guided Learning 20% Smart Work 20% In-class and homework assignments 20% Exams 40%

 Opportunity for Extra Credit (up to 5 points will be added to your final grade, equivalent to a bump of 1/3 of a letter grade, i.e. going from a B to a B+).
-In order to obtain EC, you must obtain my approval of your topic and schedule your presentation before November 15.
+In order to obtain EC, you must obtain my approval of your topic and schedule your presentation before March 15.

-Extra Credit: Lead a discussion (5-10 minutes), via Zoom about a recent scientific discovery or phenomenon that relates to the course material.
+Extra Credit: Create a video presentation (5-10 minutes) for your class about a recent scientific discovery or phenomenon that relates to the course material.